 We hope that understanding how the brain and Crohn's and Colitis interact will improve both the physical and mental wellbeing of people living with these conditions.

 What this research looked at

 People with Crohn’s or Colitis are more likely to experience depression than the general population.
-But the relationship between symptoms, use of antidepressants, flares and the impact of bowel surgery on mental health are not well-understood.
+But the relationship between symptoms, use of antidepressants, flares and the impact of bowel surgery on mental health have not been well-understood.

-To find out who might be most at risk of depression and how it is treated, the researchers will answer the following questions:
+To find out who might be most at risk of depression, and how it is treated, the researchers aimed to answer the following questions:

 - How common is depression in people with Crohn’s and Colitis?

 - What factors make depression more likely?